Review management software: I tested 23 (9 Best, 2026)

 Review management software is a platform that helps businesses collect, monitor, respond to, and display customer reviews from a single, centralized dashboard, rather than manually switching between Google, Yelp, Facebook, Trustpilot, and ecommerce platforms.

-- Review collection: Sends automated review requests via email, SMS, WhatsApp, or QR codes after a transaction or service.
+Collection: Automated review requests by email, SMS, WhatsApp or QR code, fired after a purchase or a completed service.

 Review management software differs from general customer feedback tools in scope.
 Feedback tools cover surveys, support tickets, and internal feedback signals.